 The CCLA Better World Global Equity fund is a quality strategy offering a combination of capital growth and income.
 The fund is managed in line with CCLA’s approach to investing for a better world and targets businesses with stable and persistent growth, trading at attractive valuations.

-Our opinion
+Our Opinion

 This fund’s benchmark agnostic, responsible approach of investing in quality businesses, at attractive prices, has proven to be a very successful one since its launch in 2022, with the fund providing strong returns with lower volatility than its peers.
 This fund should be a strong consideration for anyone looking for a global fund with an ethical focus.

-Fund manager
+Fund Managers

-Charlotte’s career includes 15 years at Newton Investment Management, where she served as a multi-asset manager and later as a global equities manager for UK and international pension funds.
-In 2016, she joined CCLA from EFG, where she was a senior portfolio manager.
-Charlotte read modern history at the University of St Andrews, holds an MA in history from the College of William & Mary, Virginia, and an MBA from Cranfield.
-She also holds the Investment Management Certificate, the CFA and the CFA Certificate in ESG Investing.
+Charlotte is an equity portfolio manager with a strong background in managing global equities and multi-asset portfolios.
+She spent 15 years at Newton Investment Management, managing UK and international pension funds, before joining CCLA in 2016 from EFG, where she was a senior portfolio manager.
+Charlotte holds a degree in modern history from the University of St Andrews, an MA in history from the College of William & Mary, and an MBA from Cranfield.
+She is also a Chartered Financial Analyst (CFA) and holds the Investment Management Certificate.

 Investment process